Catch takes hold of $12M to provide benefits that aren’t tied to employers – TechCrunch

 Co-founders Kristen Anderson and Andrew Ambrosino started Catch in 2019 and raised $6.1 million previously, giving it a total of $18.1 million in funding.

 It took the Catch team of 15 nearly two years to get approvals to sell its platform in 38 states on the federal marketplace.
 Anderson boasts that only eight companies have been able to do this, and three of them — Catch included — are approved to sell benefits to consumers.
-The other side of the business is payroll, and the company has gathered thousands of sources based on biller.

 “More companies are not offering healthcare, while more people are joining the creator and gig economies, which means more people are not following an employer-led model,” Anderson told TechCrunch.

-The age of an average Catch customer is 32 years old, and in addition to current offerings, were asking the company to help them set up income sources, like setting aside money for taxes, retirement, as well as medical leave without having to actively save.
+The age of an average Catch customer is 32, and in addition to current offerings, they were asking the company to help them set up income sources, like setting aside money for taxes, retirement and medical leave without having to actively save.

-When the global pandemic hit, many of Catch’s customers saw their income collapse, 40% overall across industries, as workers like hairstylists and cooks had income go down to zero in some cases.
+When the global pandemic hit, many of Catch’s customers saw their income collapse 40% overall across industries, as workers like hairstylists and cooks had income go down to zero in some cases.

 It was then that Anderson and Ambrosino began looking at partnership distribution and developed a network of platforms, business facilitation tools, gig marketplaces and payroll companies that were interested in offering Catch.
 The company intends to use some of the funding to increase its headcount to service those partnerships and go after more, Anderson said.

-Catch is one startup providing insurance products, and many of the competitors either do a single offering and do it well, like Starship does with health savings accounts, Anderson said.
+Catch is one startup providing insurance products, and many of its competitors do a single offering and do it well, like Starship does with health savings accounts, Anderson said.
 Catch is taking a different approach by offering a platform experience, but going deep on the process, she added.
 She likens it to Gusto, which provides cloud-based payroll, benefits and human resource management for businesses, in that Catch is an end-to-end experience, but with a focus on an individual person.

 Over the past year, the company’s user base tripled, driven by people taking on second jobs and through a partnership with DoorDash.
-Platform users are also holding onto 5 times their usual balances, a result of setting more goals and needing to save more, Anderson said.
+Platform users are also holding onto five times their usual balances, a result of setting more goals and needing to save more, Anderson said.
 Retirement investments and health insurance have grown similarly.

 Going forward, Anderson is already thinking about a Series B, but that won’t come for another couple of years, she said.
-The company is looking into its own HSA product as well as disability insurance and other products to further differentiate itself from other startups, for example, Spot, Super.mx and Even that all raised venture capital this month to provide benefits.
+The company is looking into its own HSA product as well as disability insurance and other products to further differentiate it from other startups, for example, Spot, Super.mx and Even, all of which raised venture capital this month to provide benefits.

 Catch would also like to serve a broader audience than just those on the federal marketplace.
-The co-founders are working on how to do this — Anderson mentioned there are some “nefarious companies out there” offering medical benefits at rates that can seem too good to be true, but when the customer reads the fine print, finds out that certain medical conditions are not covered.
+The co-founders are working on how to do this — Anderson mentioned there are some “nefarious companies out there” offering medical benefits at rates that can seem too good to be true, but when the customer reads the fine print, they discover that certain medical conditions are not covered.

 “We are looking at how to put the right thing in there because it does get confusing,” Anderson added.
 “Young people have cheaper options, which means they need to make sure they know what they are getting.”